LittleD3092/My-Vault/Computer Networks/Computer Networks Basics.md

 The internet is basically a network of smaller networks.

-## Protocals
+## Protocols

-The devices need a way of communicating with others, this communication method is called protocals.
-Protocals control sending and receiving of messages.
+The devices need a way of communicating with others, this communication method is called protocols.
+Protocols control sending and receiving of messages.
+All communication activities in internet are governed by protocols.

+Protocols define the format, order of messages sent and received among network entities, and actions taken on message transmission and receipt.

-Some common protocals:
+Some common protocols:

 - http
 - streaming video